 - Following the same for each Grade we will have a complete dataset with different Colors for different Grades.

-Method 3.
-Data Validation Selecting Date with Color
+3. Selecting Date with Color with Data Validation in Excel

-In this method, I will show you how to Use Color with Data Validation of Date.
+In this method, I will show you how to Use Color with Data Validation for Date format.

 Suppose we have a dataset with Serial No, Candidate’s Name & DoB Column.
 Now we want to sort out candidates depending on Dob & only candidates born between 01-01-1997 & 01-01-2003 are eligible.
 Here we will apply Data Validation with Date.

-- First, select Dob Column where we want to apply Data Validation.
+- First, select the Dob Column where we want to apply Data Validation.

 - Then open the Data Validation dialogue box following previous procedures.